 Your parents, and perhaps their parents, in some cases nannies and other close family members or parent’s dear friends, are your whole world for a while.
 You breathe, cry, learn to walk, always with and around them.
 Your life space is very tight!
+But supposedly warm.

 You first start playing in someone’s arms, then in your little crib, and then in the whole house.
 Then yard if your family has it.
 Life space increases gradually.